The Future of Work: Automate the Tasks That Drain Your Best People

 Feb 6, 2022

-In other words, the tasks that make employees sigh before they even begin.
+These are the tasks that make employees sigh before they even start.
+The ones that drain energy but add little value.

-If the answer is no, attracting and retaining top talent will become an uphill battle.
+If the answer is no, talent will move on.

 Automation as a Talent Strategy

-This is about more than efficiency—it’s about employee experience.
+This is about more than efficiency.
+It is about people.

-Repetitive – Tasks that occur daily or weekly with little variation.
+1. Repetitive.
+Happens daily or weekly with little change.

 Examples: